CORONAVIRUS AID, RELIEF, AND ECONOMIC SECURITY (CARES) ACT EMERGENCY FUNDS

-For the Emergency Student Grants Portion - the US Department of Education stated only students who are Title IV eligible can be awarded CARES Act Emergency funds.
+For the original CARES ACT HEERF - Emergency Student Grants Portion: The US Department of Education stated only students who are Title IV eligible can be awarded CARES Act Emergency funds.
 The emergency financial aid grants to students are intended for specific expenses that are a direct result of the disruption of campus operations due to the coronavirus.
 JPCatholic signed and returned to the Department of Education a Certification and Agreement, assuring that it will distribute the entirety of the funds as emergency financial grants to students in a way that prioritizes students with the greatest demonstrated need while ensuring the funds are distributed as widely as possible.

 The estimated total number of students at JPCatholic eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants under Section 18004(a)(1) of the CARES Act was 190, of whom 80 are Pell eligible.

 As of March 31, 2021, all of the $171,903 allocated, has been awarded to 168 students.
 Of the students who received the awards, 71 were Pell eligible and 97 non-Pell eligible.
 The distribution of these funds began on May 25th, 2020.